 - Include proper entities related to the topic,

-- Upholding preferred sentiment not only for the entire content but for each entity as well
+- Upholding preferred sentiment not only for the entire content but for each entity as well, etc.

 Thanks to NLP, Google's algorithm evaluates the context of internal and external links.
 For now, the links structure and placement are more important than ever before.

-It’s not a mystery that both internal and external backlinks are one of the most substantial SEO factors.
-BERT can be used to redefine a backlinks’ profile as well as an internal website’s architecture.
+Both internal and external backlinks are one of the most substantial SEO factors.
+BERT is used to redefine a backlinks' profile as well as an internal website's architecture.

-A link placed in the right context has a much higher value than a randomly placed one.
-So your link, internal or external, will bring you more juice if it’s:
+A link placed in the right context has higher value than a randomly placed one.
+So your links, internal or external, bring you more juice if:

-After analyzing any text written in the supported language (through using Google’s NLP API), you will get all the described metrics, including (plus others):
+After analyzing any text written in the supported language (through using Google's NLP API), you'll get metrics, including:

-There is no rocket science.
-Choose your primary keyword you’d like to rank for.
+Choose your primary keyword you'd like to rank.

 It may seem obvious, but many SEO experts think every website listed in the top ten is a page they compete with.
-This kind of approach may dilute your dataset, so I strongly recommend to treat this step seriously.
+This kind of approach may dilute your dataset.

 To select them properly you need to: